amylclough/Solubility_ML_AC/README.md

 This repository contains a comprehensive machine learning pipeline for predicting aqueous solubility (LogS) of chemical compounds, primarily focused on drug-like molecules.
 The project uses cheminformatics descriptors, molecular fingerprints, and machine learning techniques to develop predictive models with interpretability features.
 The work builds upon multiple datasets and iterative model development to achieve predictions suitable for pharmaceutical applications.

-The primary research aim addressed is: [to be copied in]
+The project objectives are as followed:
+- To investigate current ML models and the importance of training a model on highly curated and cleaned data.
+- To select appropriate features and preprocess data in order to generate a solubility prediction ML method.
+- To build a ML model for predicting solubility with a downloadable prediction script and evaluate its performance against experimental uncertainty and uncertainty of published models.
+- To investigate the model performance for known pharmaceutical molecules and molecules which are within key related pharmaceutical ranges

 ## Datasets

 The models are trained and validated using several publicly available and proprietary datasets:

-- **PSDI Solubility Dataset**: Additional solubility data from the Physical Sciences Data-science Service (PSDI) at https://www.psdi.ac.uk/
+- **PChProp**: A Solubility dataset by the PDSI
 - **AqSolDB**: A curated database of aqueous solubility measurements for drug-like molecules.
-- **AqSolDB(c)**: A corrected version of AqSolDB with improved data quality.
+- **AqSolDB(c)**: A corrected version of AqSolDB with improved data quality from Llompart et al (2024).
-- **ESOL**: Estimated SOLubility dataset, providing computed solubility values for diverse organic compounds.
 - **DrugBank**: A comprehensive database of drug information, used for validation and linking SMILES to known drug names.

 Data preprocessing involves cleaning, feature engineering, and removal of outliers, as detailed in the `Data Cleaning/` directory.

 ## Methods
+For the full methods section please see the full dissertation, access can be provided upon request.
 ### Feature Engineering
 Molecular features are generated using RDKit, including:
 - Standard descriptors (e.g., molecular weight, logP, number of hydrogen donors/acceptors).